Responsive

 The above workflow does the following things:

 • Based on the result, the status will be updated in the PR.
-If the test passes, the merge option will be enabled and anyone can merge it.
-However, if the test fails, the merge will not be available - we’ll configure a branch protection rule to prevent the PR from being merged if the run fails.
+If the test passes, the merge option will be enabled, and anyone can merge it.
+However, if the test fails, the merge will not be available—we’ll configure a branch protection rule to prevent the PR from being merged if the run fails.

 • All of this happens when a new PR is created which is defined in the first few lines of the file.

-Running GitHub Action
+Running a GitHub Action

-However, if the test fails, GitHub action will update the workflow status as failed in the PR.
+However, if the check fails, GitHub action will update the workflow status as failed in the PR.
 You can see that merging is blocked because of the branch protection rule that we have created which prevents merge if the test fails.

 Summary